 The cassette (sprockets found on the rear wheel) can be 9, 10, 11 or 12-speed.
 The ‘speed’ refers to the number of sprockets.
 The more sprockets, the more options available when it comes to gears.
 Road bikes often feature relatively tightly spaced gears, so you can maintain a consistent cadence whatever gear you are in.

-Road bikes historically have opted for rim brakes but in recent years disc brakes have become the norm for many £1000+ models.
+Road bikes historically have opted for rim brakes but in recent years disc brakes have become the norm, making them suitable as a winter road bike.
 Disc brakes afford more predictable stopping power than their rim alternatives and shave off speed faster too.

 Whether you decide a gravel bike or a road bike is best for your needs you can be assured that there is a fantastic range of options out there to cater for a variety of budgets.
 Browse our complete range of gravel and road bikes below or get in touch with one of our experts should you need assistance choosing your next bike.